-Funded by the United States Agency for International Development (USAID), the five-year Northern Education Initiative Plus project is strengthening the ability of the states of Bauchi and Sokoto to provide access to quality education—especially for girls, orphans and children enrolled in nontraditional schools—and improve children’s reading skills for more than 2 million school-aged children and youth.
-A third state will be announced.
+Commencing in October 2015 under funding support from the United States Agency for International Development (USAID), the five-year Northern Education Initiative Plus (the Initiative) project is strengthening the ability of Bauchi and Sokoto states to provide increased access to basic education—especially for girls and Out-of-School-Children (OOSC) —and to significantly improve reading outcomes for more than one million school-aged children and youths.

 USAID’s Northern Education Initiative Plus is implemented by Creative Associates International in collaboration with three U.S.-based international organizations—Education Development Center (EDC), Florida State University (FSU), Overseas Strategic Consulting (OSC)—and four local organizations—Value Minds, Civil Society Action Coalition on Education for All (CSACEFA), Reading Association of Nigeria (RAN) and the Federation of Muslim Women’s Associations in Nigeria (FOMWAN).